XiaoChen1992/CPSCI-307/README.md

 **Lecture time**: Monday and Wednesday 2:30 PM - 3:45 PM at Christian A. Johnson Hall (CJ) 305.

-**Office Hours**: Monday and Wednesday 1:15 PM - 2:15 PM, Tuesday 10:00 AM - 11:00 AM, Thursday 10:00 AM - 12:00 PM or by appointment via email.
+**Office Hours**: Monday and Wednesday 1:15 PM - 2:15 PM, Tuesday 10:00 AM - 11:00 AM, Friday 11:00 AM - noon or by appointment via email.
 You can meet me at my office (SCCT 2016) or via Zoom if needed.
 I encourage you to come to office hours if you have any questions or need help with your assignments, projects, or exam.

 **Email**: schen3@hamilton.edu
 I usually respond to emails within 24 hours.